What is Ethereum? Complete Guide 2026 for Beginners

 📚 Glossary

-- Ethereum : Programmable blockchain created in 2015 by Vitalik Buterin, enabling execution of smart contracts and decentralized applications.
+- Ethereum : Programmable blockchain created in 2015 by Vitalik Buterin, enabling the execution of smart contracts and decentralized applications.

 - ETH (Ether) : Ethereum’s native cryptocurrency, used to pay transaction fees (gas) and participate in staking.